OWASP/www-policy/operational/privacy.md

 We hope that this never comes up, but we may disclose your Personal Information if we believe that it's reasonably necessary to prevent imminent and serious bodily harm or death to a person, or to protect our organization, employees, contractors, users, or the public.
 We may also disclose your Personal Information if we reasonably believe it necessary to detect, prevent, or otherwise assess and address potential spam, malware, fraud, abuse, unlawful activity, and security or technical concerns.

 #### To Our Service Providers
-We may disclose personal information to our third party service providers or contractors to help run or improve the OWASP Sites and provide services in support of our mission.

 As hard as we may try, we can't do it all.
 So sometimes we use third-party service providers or contractors who help run or improve the OWASP Sites for you and other users.
 We give access to your Personal Information to these providers or contractors as needed to perform their services for us or to use their tools and services.
 We put requirements, such as confidentiality agreements, in place to help ensure that these service providers treat your information consistently with, and no less protective of your privacy than, the principles of this Policy.
+Our primary service providers, who may change without prior notice include, GitHub, SalesForce, Atlassian, Expensify, RegOnline, Eventbrite, Paypal, and Stripe.

 Many OWASP Sites are served through GitHub Pages offered by GitHub, Inc. The OWASP Foundation is a customer of GitHub and as such, they are a Service Provider to us.
 There are other policies that may pertain to you and your use of GitHub.
 Please visit their privacy policy for more details.